The state of California provides several veteran benefits. This section offers a brief description of each of the following benefits.

-Veterans Homes of California
+California Veterans Homes

-Calvet Farm and Home Loans
+CalVet Farm and Home Loans

-Property Tax Exemptions
+Veterans Property Tax Exemption

 Motor Vehicle Registration Fees Waived

-Waiver of registration fees and free license plates for one passenger motor vehicle, or one motorcycle, or one commercial motor vehicle of less than 8001 pounds unladen weight.
+Medal of Honor recipients, former prisoners of war (POWs), and some permanently and totally disabled veterans may be eligible for a waiver of registration fees and free license plates for one passenger motor vehicle, or one motorcycle, or one commercial motor vehicle of less than 8,001 pounds in unladen weight.

 Business License, Tax and Fee Waiver